-- Council staff will lead system studies and contribute to corridor studies or statewide efforts led by partner agencies. - Participate in MnDOT's update of the State Highway Investment Plan (MnSHIP). - Continue work on a consultant study to implement recommendations from MnDOT's metro area functional classification review and to update Appendix D of the 2040 TPP, as well as related functional classification change processes. - Participate in the development of MnDOT's Capital Highway Investment Plan (CHIP). - Develop and track approved highway performance measures. - Implement findings and recommendations of Twin Cities Highway Mobility Needs Analysis Study. - Assist with Highway Safety Improvement Program (HSIP) application changes and scoring committee for the 2022 funding cycle. - Initiate a consultant study to update the Principal Arterial Intersection Mobility Study, Phase 2. - Initiate a consultant study that will assist the Council and its regional stakeholders in analyzing crash data/trends and provide guidance on developing annual safety performance targets.
+- Council staff will lead system studies and contribute to corridor studies or statewide efforts led by partner agencies. - Participate in MnDOT's update of the State Highway Investment Plan (MnSHIP). - Continue work the Functional Classification Process Update project and implement recommendations from MnDOT's metro area functional classification review to update Appendix D of the 2040 TPP, as well as related functional classification change processes (began in 2022). - Participate in the development of MnDOT's Capital Highway Investment Plan (CHIP). - Develop and track approved highway performance measures. - Implement findings and recommendations of Twin Cities Highway Mobility Needs Analysis. - Continue work on the consultant study Principal Arterial Intersection Mobility Study, Phase 2 (began in 2022). - Continue work on the consultant study Regional Safety Action Plan that will assist the Council and its regional stakeholders in analyzing crash data/trends and provide guidance on developing annual safety performance targets (began in 2022). - Working with regional partners and MnDOT, develop a detailed scope and RFP for a new consultant study, Metropolitan Highway System Harms, Impacts and Mitigation Priorities Study, procure a contract and begin work.

-PRODUCTS COMPLETION DATES Preliminary Interchange Approvals (as outlined in Appendix F of TPP) As Needed Submittal of Functional Classification Changes As Needed Metro Freeway Project Approvals As Needed Functional Classification Process Update Q4 2022 Principal Arterial Intersection Mobility Study, Phase 2 Q1 2023 Regional Safety StudyAction Plan Q4 2022 2023
+PRODUCTS COMPLETION DATES Preliminary Interchange Approvals (as outlined in TPP Appendix F) As Needed Submittal of Functional Classification Changes As Needed Metro Freeway Project Approvals As Needed Functional Classification Process Update Q4 2023 Principal Arterial Intersection Mobility Study, Phase 2 Q4 2023 Regional Safety Action Plan Q4 2023 Metropolitan Highway System Harms, Impacts and Mitigation Priorities Study Q4 2025

-- The Council works closely with MnDOT partners in both the Central Office and Metro District to coordinate planning activities for roadways across the region.
-These MnDOT offices lead planning studies from the statewide level through a corridor or interchange level and the Council engages where appropriate. - The Council works closely with local regional partners, commonly the counties, but also including the areas in region 7W and the Shakopee Mdewakanton Sioux Community, on roadway needs connecting to and running through these jurisdictions.
+The Council works closely with MnDOT partners in both the Central Office and Metro District to coordinate planning activities for roadways across the region.
+These MnDOT offices lead planning studies from the statewide level through a corridor or interchange level and the Council engages where appropriate. • The Council works closely with local regional partners, commonly the counties, but also including the areas in region 7W and the Shakopee Mdewakanton Sioux Community, on roadway needs connecting to and running through these jurisdictions.